 My name’s Tad Suiter.
 I’m a PhD candidate in History at George Mason University.
 I’m an Americanist, with a primary focus on the convergence of media, communication, technology, and culture in 19th and 20th century America.
 I also have a minor field in History and New Media.

-My dissertation research deals with the first few decades of the daily newspaper comics page, as a localized urban phenomenon that quickly became ubiquitous nationally, and how those changes effected the form and content of the comics.
+My dissertation research deals with the cultural context and history of the first few decades of the daily newspaper comics page, as a localized urban phenomenon that quickly became ubiquitous nationally, and how those changes affected the form and content of the comics.
 It’s a really fun project and I get to read comics and feel like I’m being responsible.
 I’m basically living the (geeky) dream.

-More recently, I’ve had the opportunity to work at the Virginia Room of the Arlington Public Library, where I help to strategize and implement digital initiatives.
+Currently, I’m working as a Digital Projects Specialist at the Center for Local History at the Arlington Public Library.
 Getting in at (almost) the ground floor of a local history archive’s digitization process has been a great opportunity to combine my interest in public history with my love of the Digital Humanities.
 It’s a challenging job, at times, but the work is fun.

 When I get sick of computers and dead people, I try to teach myself the ukulele, hunt down old out-of-print Soul and R’n’B, and have an unhealthy relationship with Twitter.